 As relationships deepen, it becomes easier to grow annoyed and aware of the flaws of your partner.
 While the initial honeymoon phase will inevitably die out, intentionally dwelling on the best qualities of your partner will actually help keep those sparks alive.

 We all have a tendency to get caught up in negativity.
 Even when we have a lot of great things going for us, we still focus on the few things that are frustrating or inconvenient.
-While this is a natural tendency, it is a dangerous one if left unchecked, and is especially dangerous when it comes to romantic relationships.
+While this is a natural tendency, it's a dangerous one if left unchecked, and is especially dangerous when it comes to romantic relationships.
 We date and marry knowing that our partners are imperfect (as are we) and choose to love them in spite of those things, as focusing on their flaws only leads to stagnation and frustration.

 Dating vs. Marriage

 There is a definite difference in how you cope with the flaws of another in dating vs. in marriage.
 Marriage is a commitment in which you’ve vowed to love that person in spite of their flaws.
 Upon getting married, you should have an adequate understanding of those person’s flaws, and an acceptance that those will be things you have to take in stride as you build your life together.
-Dating is the time when you learn about those flaws, and whether or not they are things you can accept in the long term or not.
+Dating is the time when you learn about those flaws, and whether or not they are things you can accept in the long term.

 Upon getting married, you should have an adequate understanding of those person’s flaws, and an acceptance that those will be things you have to take in stride as you build your life together.

-Certain flaws can and should be non-negotiables; patterns of abuse, disrespect, unkindness, etc. These are definite red flags that should make you think long and hard about a sustainable future with this person.
+Certain flaws can and should be non-negotiables: patterns of abuse, disrespect, unkindness, etc. These are definite red flags that should make you think long and hard about a sustainable future with this person.
 The kind of flaws I’m referencing are often more trivial, or just byproducts of our inherently self-centered natures.
 Intentionally drawing distinctions between “red flag” flaws and general idiosyncrasies is important to do during the dating process, and can help you better accept and help your partner with flaws that may not be deal breakers, but can certainly be unpleasant to deal with on a daily basis.

-The French author Balzac says “it’s easier to be a lover than a husband, because it’s easier to say witty things occasionally than to be witty every day.”
+The French author Balzac says, “It’s easier to be a lover than a husband, because it’s easier to say witty things occasionally than to be witty every day.”
 Balzac is correct, as it “is easier to be at your best occasionally than to be at your best all the time.”
 The fact of the matter is that the more time you spend with someone, the more aware of their flaws you will become.
 While these flaws can often be annoying, being aware of them is not necessarily a bad thing.
 Turning a blind eye or pretending like these flaws don’t bother you will neither set your relationship up for success nor make either of you into better people.

-Knowing the flaws of your partner and being honest about how they affect you will allow you to not only help your significant other better themselves, but it will allow you to appropriately deal with some of the more frustrating aspects of your partner’s personality.
+Knowing the flaws of your partner and being honest about how they affect you will allow you to not only help your significant other better themselves, but it will also allow you to appropriately deal with some of the more frustrating aspects of your partner’s personality.
 Again, there is a distinction here between minor annoyances and major personality defects, and each of them needs to be dealt with appropriately.
 Separating the major flaws from the minor ones will allow you to handle things that don’t really matter much in the long term, and gently approach the things that do.

 Separating the major flaws from the minor ones will allow you to handle things that don’t really matter much in the long term, and gently approach the things that do.

 Folding socks a different way and loading the bowls on the bottom of the dishwasher rather than the top may be minor annoyances, but they are not major character flaws.
 Loving and respectful partners can easily address these issues through communication and compromise.
-One person overlooking this or the other person working to correct it is actually making you into better, more loving and tolerant spouses who value the opinion of the other and actively work to behave in a more pleasing way to your partner.
+One person overlooking this or the other person working to correct it is actually making you into better, more loving, and tolerant spouses who value the opinion of the other and actively work to behave in a more pleasing way to your partner.

 Other flaws, however, may not be so minor.
 The need for control, a constant longing for more materialistic goods, or an extreme concern with how others view your relationship are more serious personality flaws that may not be red flags but are some of the issues that crop up in daily life together that present challenges.
 These bigger personality flaws must be broached lovingly in order to truly help the other work through their issues and grow into a better partner and a better person.